Skip to content

 Now that you've configured test-settings.jon, locate Connector/Properties/launchSettings.json.
 This file contains information about the launch profile, such as the application URL and the environment variables.

-What does the launchSettings File Contain and what is its purpose:
+What does the launchSettings file contain and what is its purpose:

 The launchSettings.json is a configuration file used in C# projects.
 It defines various settings related to the application's launch, such as environment variables, command-line arguments, and debugging settings.
 This file is located within the "Properties" folder of your project and is used by the development environment to determine how the application should run.
+For example, you can read more about how to use it in visual studio code here: https://code.visualstudio.com/docs/csharp/debugger-settings#_launchsettingsjson-support.

-In the launchSettings file locate the sections
+In the launchSettings file locate the three sections.

 Action Processor Local Development